BTC/USD Forex Signal: Bitcoin Forms A Bullish Pattern

 Bearish view

-At the same time, more retail traders are getting active in the market.
-According to Deutsche Bank analysts, activity by these traders rose to a high of 1.5 last week, the highest point this year.
+Analysts believe that the trend will continue rising, helped by numerous catalysts.
+There is a likelihood that the Fed will cut interest rates in the second half of 2024.
+In most periods, bitcoin and other risky assets tends to do well in periods of low interest rates.

-The next important catalyst for the BTC/USD pair will be the upcoming Federal Reserve decision.
-Economists expect that the bank will decide to leave interest rates unchanged between 5.25% and 5.5%.
-In the past, the recent actions of the Fed have had no meaningful impact on Bitcoin/USD technical analysis
+The other catalyst is the likelihood that the Securities and Exchange Commission (SEC) will approve the ETF in the coming months.
+If this happens, there will be higher demand for the coin.
+Also, Bitcoin will go through a halving event that will reduce Bitcoin supply/USD technical analysis

-The 4H chart shows that Bitcoin has moved sideways in the past few days.
-A closer look shows that it has formed a bullish pennant pattern, which is shown in black.
-In most periods, this pattern sends a sign that an asset will have a bullish breakout.
+The 4H chart shows that the BTC/USD pair has moved sideways in the past few days.
+It has remained slightly above the 50-day moving average.
+Most importantly, it has formed what looks like a bullish pennant pattern, which is one of the most popular bullish signs.

-The pair has moved above the 50-period moving average and the Ichimoku Cloud indicator.
-At the same time, the Average Directional Index (ADX) has moved to the lowest level since October 16th.
-Therefore, the pair will likely have a bullish breakout in the coming days.
-The initial target for this move will be the YTD high of 35,160.
+Bitcoin's volume has continued falling while the Relative Strength Index (RSI) has formed a bearish divergence pattern.
+Therefore, the pair will likely remain in this consolidation phase in the coming days.
+It will then have a bullish breakout as buyers target the resistance at 36,000.

-Ready to trade our daily Forex signals ?
-Here's a list of some of the best crypto brokers to check out.
+Ready to trade our free daily Forex trading signals ?
+We've shortlisted the best MT4 crypto brokers in the industry for you.

 Legal Disclaimer: